broadinstitute/cromwell/docs/RuntimeAttributes.md

 The task below will fail for two reasons:
  1. The command is accessing an external service, in this case GitHub.
- 2. The docker image is available in DockerHub and not the Google Container Registry. b
+ 2. The docker image is available in DockerHub and not the Google Container Registry.
 ```
 command {
   git clone https://github.com/broadinstitute/cromwell.git